Sompandey01/DevOps-Blogs/cm3h9db93000g09lha8rzdpim.md

 To ensure visitors aren’t routed to an offline server, set up health checks:

-1. **Create Health Checks for Both Instances**: In Route 53, configure health checks for each EC2 instance.
+1. In Route 53, configure health checks for each EC2 instance.
 Set the endpoint as the public IP address and choose HTTP as the protocol.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731506242361/ba06760a-7602-4b22-9a29-b03e45abebd1.png align="left")

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731506316714/fde5f3aa-847b-42fe-bf20-62d81d656b5b.png align="left")

-2. **Associate Health Checks with Route 53 Records**: Link each A record to its corresponding health check.
+2. Link each A record to its corresponding health check.
 Now, Route 53 will monitor the instances, redirecting traffic to the healthy server if one instance goes down.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731506550172/276c21bb-3ae0-43a5-9d91-ad0a553afd2a.png align="center")

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731506593573/44c25dc7-943e-4fa9-aad4-a667094d5bf9.png align="center")

-3. Check the health check whether your servers are healthy or not.
+3. Check the health check to see is your servers are healthy or not.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731506671591/153ad4f6-435e-4703-a6ac-47e2367f0308.png align="center")